-At the end of the current fiscal year, the District's proprietary funds reported combined net position of \$3,071,276, an increase of \$80,664 from the prior year.
-This amount included \$2,152,114 invested in capital assets and \$338,584 restricted for various purposes.
-The remaining \$580,578 was unrestricted.
+At the end of the current fiscal year, the District's major proprietary funds reported combined net position of \$2,930,130.
+This amount included \$2,502,302 invested in capital assets, net of related debt, and \$46,129 restricted for future system development improvements.
+The remaining \$381,699 was unrestricted.

-Significant Changes in Proprietary Fund Net Position
+Significant Changes in Major Proprietary Fund Net Position

-- General Fund: The 7.3% increase in net position can be attributed to a concerted effort to carry more funds over to the next fiscal year in the checking account and to allow fewer transfers from the LGIP to the checking account. - System Development Fund: The 35.6% decrease in net position can be attributed to expenses in the fund on the District's top priority projects identified as Projects D1, D2, and M3 in the District's Capital Improvement Plan.
+- General Fund: The 16.6% increase in net position can be attributed to a concerted effort to carry more funds over to the next fiscal year in the checking account and to allow fewer transfers from the LGIP to the checking account. - System Development Fund: The 78.8% decrease in net position can be attributed to expenditures on Capital Improvement Plan identified projects D1, D2, and M1 during the year.

-• Capital Improvement Fund: The 14.1% increase in net position can be attributed to less money than anticipated being spent from the fund on projects for the District.
+• Capital Improvement Fund: The 33.6% decrease in net position can be attributed to expenditures on Capital Improvement Plan identified projects D1, D2, and M1 during the year.